I went to Aegina for the Orthodox Easter more or less by mistake, intending to revisit my beloved Hydra yet again, but it's a happy mistake.

 Aegina has 4 claims to fame: it was Achilles' kingdom; Athens' naval rival; the first capital of Greece and the closest island to Athens.
 When I first visited it I thought it a bit tacky but it isn't, nor even too touristy.
 It's unpretentious.

-That is the temple of the nymph Aphaiea, where my friend Toby once proposed mariage.
+This is the temple of the nymph Aphaiea, where my friend Toby once proposed marriage.

 No comments: